Anaheim High Net Worth Divorce Lawyer

 Community property is considered to be equally owned by both spouses and must be split equally in the divorce, or other property of equal value must be used to compensate for the loss if the asset is awarded to one spouse.
 Anything that was earned while married, bought with money that was earned while married, or debt that was accrued while married is considered community property.

-Complications arise when the property cannot be easily determined as separate or community.
-When an asset is considered separate property and community property, commingling has occurred.
-The asset is not easily separated because it is considered both types of property.
 An example would be a down payment on the family home: one spouse uses money earned prior to the marriage as a down payment on a home, but the mortgage payments were made during the marriage.
 The down payment is considered separate property, but the equity gained in the home is considered joint property.

 An experienced attorney can help you determine the value of community and commingled assets, helping you leave your marriage with all the assets that you are owed.